StCroixTourism.com...It's about all things St. Croix...

 4. Where can I get snorkeling gear?

-If you don't have your own snorkel gear to bring with you, you can buy some on the island at one of two Kmarts or at Cost-u-Less (the island's version of Costco, without requiring a membership) or you can rent gear at several dive shops on the island.
+If you don't bring your own snorkel gear to bring with you, there are places on the island where you can buy or rent gear.
+There are two Kmarts and a Cost-u-Less (the island's version of Costco, without the membership) where you can buy snorkel equipment and you can also buy or rent gear at one of several dive shops located around the island.

 Back to top of page